Energinet-DataHub/green-energy-hub/docs/architecture-decision-record/ADR-0008 Integration events.md

 * MeteringPointConnected
 * EnergyConsumptionMeasured

-### Naming infrastructure components

-When publishing an event to a topic, the topic should have the same name as the event.
-This means that a topic is only used for one event type.
-If an application needs to publish more events, then it should create multiple topics.

-Topic name would be `metering-point-created`.

-When a subscription is added to a topic it is easy to identify the consumer of the topic.
-The naming convention is to include the receiving applications name.

-Subscription name for `metering-point-created` and `time-series` would result in: `metering-point-created-sub-time-series`.

 ## Consuming integration events

 When an application is consuming events a few things that should be considered.